-What Can a Handyman Do in Alachua in Alachua County, Florida?
+What Can a Handyman Do Without a License in Alachua in Alachua County, Florida?

 In Florida, there is no single “handyman license.”
 Instead, contractor licensing is required when you perform work that falls under regulated contracting (construction/structural, roofing, electrical, plumbing, HVAC) and/or when the work requires permits; unlicensed work is generally limited to minor, non-structural repairs and maintenance.
 Florida’s commonly cited “handyman” rule is the minor-repair exemption often summarized as work under $500 (labor + materials) that does not require a permit and is not in a regulated trade—however, the safest compliance approach is to treat any permitted or trade work as licensed-only.